Back to portfolioSold out

 Three floor plates, nine residences.

-Garden · Either Building
+Garden · Either Side

 The Garden Duplex